What is Application Security Posture Management (ASPM)?

 The need for ASPM

-6. Resource Constraints: Security teams are often understaffed and overwhelmed by the volume of security alerts and vulnerabilities.
+5. Resource constraints and siloed security tools: Security teams are often understaffed and overwhelmed by the volume of security alerts and vulnerabilities.
+Plus, with fragmented tools, it’s hard to get a unified view of security.
 They need tools that can help prioritize application risks and streamline remediation efforts.

 ASPM addresses these challenges by providing a unified, comprehensive approach to application security.
 It offers continuous visibility across the entire application portfolio, helps prioritize risks based on business impact, and facilitates collaboration between security and development teams.
-By doing so, ASPM enables organizations to manage their application security posture more effectively in the face of evolving threats and complex IT environments.
+By doing so, ASPM enables you to manage your application security posture more effectively in the face of evolving threats and complex IT environments.

 How ASPM works

-Implementing ASPM involves the use of an ASPM solution that carries out the following processes.
+Implementing ASPM involves using an ASPM solution that carries out the following processes.

 Software discovery and inventorying